This post describes an older version of my website originally built with React/Remix. As of February 2026, this site runs on Zola.

 Creating a blog-serving website

-At the moment, the website only has one purpose—to show Markdown files to the client.
-I am using Remix features, mainly the loader()
+At the moment, the website only has one purpose, basically to show Markdown files to the client.
+I am using Remix features, mainly the loader() functions, which returns a promise.

-function is called in pages that need to load information, such as JSON data, into a component.
-For example, my page, where every blog entry is displayed, uses the loader()
+I have one .tsx file per website page using Remix's routes.
+The loader() function is called in pages that need to load information, such as JSON data, into a component.
+For example, my page, where every blog entry is displayed, uses the loader() function as I load JSON data into that page.
+The Contact page is just a basic react component, so there is no need for dynamic data.

-functions reads from a file path where the Markdown files are and turns them into JSON objects.
+Each of the loader() functions reads from a file path where the Markdown files are and turns them into JSON objects.
 Specifically, I only care about the various metadata of the files, such as title, date, and content.
-In my React components, I use the useLoaderData()
+In my React components, I use the useLoaderData() function to get that JSON object and render all that content into the page.
+Everything is decoupled here, which is quite nice.

 Limitations

 In my previous project, I managed to get Payload CMS to work alongside Nextjs and React on my other attempt at a personal website.
 However, I needed a PostgreSQL server running, and I couldn't figure out the details of how to deploy the website and database server into a seamless package yet.
-In future updates, I hope to use a backend, such as Java Spring, so that the website can talk to a database and not rely as much on Markdown files.
+Might just be an overkill endeavor that I might not ever get to.
+I think his is fine as is.